jankinsan/BatchEC/README.md

 # BatchEC
-Evaluation of batch effects in gene expression data and batch effect adjustment using ComBat
+An R package that evaluates batch effects in gene expression data and corrects batches using the ComBat algorithm (available in sva package).